leenathomas01/Research-index/README.md

 - A handoff format for cross-model collaboration
 - A compliance-friendly alternative to transcript retention
-- A foundation for future protocols that require bounded, non-linguistic context (Created: Januray 15,2026)
+- A foundation for future protocols that require bounded, non-linguistic context

+(Created: Januray 15,2026)

+---

+**Power-Asymmetry-Restraint-Protocol-PARP** 🔴

+The Power Asymmetry Restraint Protocol (PARP) is a governance framework designed for an era where technological capability outpaces human comprehension.

+Rather than debating machine consciousness or sentience, PARP focuses exclusively on human conduct.
+It operates on the core axiom of Opacity–Obligation Inversion: as a system becomes less interpretable, our freedom to act upon it must be proportionally restrained.

+Why PARP?
+- Bridging the Wisdom Gap: Addresses the risk of "capability-wisdom" asymmetry in AI, bioengineering, and quantum systems.
+- Epistemic Humility: Shifts the burden of care onto the operator, ensuring that lack of understanding results in caution, not license.
+- Modular Enforcement: Provides a scalable logic for structural, economic, and human-centric safety layers.

+Status: v0.1 Frozen Draft (January 2026)

 ---